SlicingDice/slicingdice-arduino/README.md

 Please refer to the [SlicingDice official documentation](http://panel.slicingdice.com/docs/) for more information on [analytics databases](http://panel.slicingdice.com/docs/#analytics-concepts), [data modeling](http://panel.slicingdice.com/docs/#data-modeling), [indexing](http://panel.slicingdice.com/docs/#data-indexing), [querying](http://panel.slicingdice.com/docs/#data-querying), [limitations](http://panel.slicingdice.com/docs/#current-slicingdice-limitations) and [API details](http://panel.slicingdice.com/docs/#api-details).

+### Note

+SlicingDice's Arduino client currently supports only indexing commands.
+Let us know if you application requires Arduino to query data from SlicingDice and we'll make sure to add this feature to our backlog.

 ## Installing

 [Click here]() to download our Arduino client as a `zip` file.
 After downloading it, you only need to import the zipped contents into your project path.